bitcoincore-dev/miniscript-templates/mint-000.md

 ## Absolute Epochtime based Timelocks

-**Guideline**: To synchronize with real-world time rather than block time, employ epoch timestamps that are divisible by 43200 (Noon GMT) or 86400 (Midnight GMT).
-Optimally, use multiples of 604800 for Thursday at Midnight GMT.
+**Guideline**: To synchronize with real-world time rather than block time, employ epoch timestamps that are divisible by 43200 (Noon UTC) or 86400 (Midnight UTC).
+Optimally, use multiples of 604800 for Thursday at Midnight UTC.

 **Limitation**: Avoid setting epoch timestamps beyond 2105 (4291704000) to prevent any possible issue with related to its 32 bit unsigned